 Measuring how people get around northeastern Illinois

 The Chicago Metropolitan Agency for Planning (CMAP) periodically surveys households throughout northeastern Illinois about their travel habits to learn more about how and why people navigate the region.
-The survey, also known as My Daily Travel, was last conducted in 2019 and surveyed more than 12,000 households in Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will counties about trips they made for work, school, shopping, errands, and socializing with family and friends.
+The survey, also known as My Daily Travel, is currently underway in Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will counties, and asks about trips made for work, school, shopping, errands, and socializing with family and friends.

 2019 survey results and analysis